UoA-DTRG/UoA-DTRG.github.io/index.md

 This wiki is maintained collaboratively by DTRG members.
 To contribute:
 - Follow our documentation guidelines
-- Submit changes via pull requests
+- Submit changes via pull requests (not direct merge)
 - Keep information up-to-date and accurate

 ## Contact & Support